Funyday-k/Notes/README.md

 # Notes
-This is my study notes.
+This is my study notes of PHYSICS.